We specialize in prearranged funeral arrangements

 In 1979, Tom and Kevin acquired the former Durkan-Cuff Funeral Home of West Scranton, Pennsylvania, from John Cuff, a licensed Funeral Director and son-in-law of the former owner, Margaret Durkan, also a licensed Funeral Director and daughter of the former owner.
 The Scranton operation was started in 1895 by the late Honorable John F. Durkan, former Scranton City Mayor.
 Durkan Funeral Home operated funeral homes in three separate locations: West Scranton, Central City Scranton and its third location in New York City.
 The latter two locations were closed some years before the Kearney’s purchase.

 Kevin lives in West Pittston with his wife and local business owner, the former Natalie Wilchinski of Laflin.
 Their son, Greyson, was born on November 15, 2016.
-From being a board member of the Boys and Girls Club of NEPA to being a member of both Divine Mercy and Prince of Peace Parishes, Kevin’s as active in the community as possible.
+A board member of the Boys and Girls Club of NEPA, a fixture of the Moosic Youth Center and a member of both Divine Mercy and Prince of Peace Parishes, Kevin remains active in the community.

 In 2018, Petals Floral Design and Gift Boutique opened in downtown Pittston.
 The funeral homes now create their own flowers within, ensuring the most amazing flowers for your amazing loved one.

-Above it all is the Kearney family’s appreciation to the entire community for its support, loyalty and friendship throughout the years.
+Above it all is the Kearney family’s appreciation to the entire community for its support, loyalty, and friendship throughout the years.
 The funeral homes would not exist without it.
-It’s the thing that meant most to Kevin K., as it does to Kevin P. Thank you.
+It’s the thing that meant most to Kevin K., as it does to Kevin P.